shahnawaz-pabon/shahnawaz-pabon.github.io/content/posts/2019-11-20-remove-files-folders-from-remote-repo.md

 ---
-layout: post
-title:  "Remove files/folders from remote repository"
+title: 'Remove files/folders from remote repository'
-date:   2019-11-20 23:09:27 +0600
+date: '2019-11-20'
-featured-image: 'git.png'
-categories: Git
+featuredImage: '../featuredImages/git.png'
-tags: [git]
+tags:
+    - git
 ---

 If you want to remove a folder from your `git` repository then simply run these commands into your terminal.